 What are You Looking for in a Mobility Service Dog

 Almost all strains of any breeds of dog have been experimentally drafted into the field of a service dog.
 The Golden Retriever and Labrador Retriever are the most popular for breeds for service dog work.
-Moreover, types of newer strains reflect promising career in this service work like the Coated Collies and Samoyeds.
-The uncommon strains that also assist individuals with a disability are Dalmatian, Pointer, Irish Setter, Papillon, Otter Hound, and Greyhound.
+Moreover, types of newer breeds and mixes reflect promising career in this service work like the Coated Collies and Samoyeds.
+The uncommon breeds that also assist individuals with a disability are Dalmatian, Pointer, Irish Setter, Papillon, Otter Hound, and Greyhound.

 Factors to Consider in Making a Breed Choice: